mjacqu/glenglat/README.md

 ## How to contribute

 To contribute data, send an email to jacquemart@vaw.baug.ethz.ch.
 Please structure your data as either comma-separated values (CSV) files (`borehole.csv` and `measurement.csv`) or as an Excel file (with sheets `borehole` and `measurement`).
-The required and optional columns for each table are described below.
+The required and optional columns for each table are described below and in the submission metadata: [`contribute/datapackage.yaml`](contribute/datapackage.yaml).
 Consider using our handy Excel template: [`contribute/template.xlsx`](contribute/template.xlsx)!

 *Note: We also welcome submissions of data that have already been digitized, as they allow us to assess the accuracy of the digitization process.*